ultraleap/UnrealPlugin/Documentation.md

 ## A note on input mappings

 In order for the **IEPawnHands** pawn to receive input from motion controllers, keyboard and mouse, default input mappings need to be set up in your project.
 Example mappings are in the root of the plugin in **defaultinput.ini**.
-If you are starting a project from scratch, copying/overwriting this file into your project's **Config** folder will set the mappings up.
+If starting a project from scratch, copying/overwriting this file into your project's **Config** folder will set the mappings up.

 If you're integrating into an existing project with your own input mappings, either set up the mappings in the provided **defaultinput.ini** manually  from **Project Settings**->**Input** in the Unreal Editor, or merge the text/settings into your existing **defaultinput.ini** in your project's **Config** folder from the example .ini file provided.